Honours in Accounting and/or Finance

 - Which topic you would like to pursue in your honours research project.

 The Monash University Jubilee Honours Scholarship is awarded to the highest achieving eligible students who achieve a minimum of a high distinction (80 per cent) in previous tertiary studies.
-Applications open first week of August 2012 and close 31 October 2012 for 2013.
-Information regarding 2013 scholarships will be available at http://www.adm.monash.edu.au/scholarships/
+Applications open 1 August 2013 and close 31 October 2013 for 2014.
+Information regarding 2014 scholarships will be available at http://www.admin.monash.edu.au/scholarships/

 The Department of Accounting and Finance offers a limited number of scholarships to outstanding students undertaking an Honours program within the Department.
 Final selection will be by competitive panel interview.
 The panel will consist of the Head of Department, a head of discipline, the department’s honours coordinator and the department’s higher degrees research coordinator.
 Potential recipients will be selected for interview based on: